 - Rio Tinto PLC warned the epidemic is threatening its supply chain as it reported a 41% decline in annual net profit, but said it would pay a record final dividend.

 Also, Between January 1, 2020, and February 27, 2020, over 160 annual and quarterly reports have already been filed that mention coronavirus or COVID-19 in their management discussion and analysis (MD&A) sections.
 While the MD&A section generally deals with quantitative and qualitative comparisons across relevant historical periods, the discussion also includes significant information regarding the Company’s future outlook and expectations

-For consideration in preparing these reports, the SEC has published two statements encouraging registrants to monitor the necessity for disclosures regarding the novel coronavirus outbreak (January 30, 2020 Public Statement) and indicated that registrants and their advisors may contact the SEC staff regarding any need for assistance related to impacts on disclosure as well as in order to seek relief or guidance on the effects of the novel coronavirus on financial reporting for affected parties (February 19, 2020 Public Statement).
+For consideration in preparing these reports, the SEC has published two statements encouraging registrants to monitor the necessity for disclosures regarding the novel coronavirus outbreak (January 30, 2020, Public Statement) and indicated that registrants and their advisors may contact the SEC staff regarding any need for assistance related to impacts on disclosure as well as to seek relief or guidance on the effects of the novel coronavirus on financial reporting for affected parties (February 19, 2020, Public Statement).

 Board and Fraud